NRI tax jargon,

 A document from your country's tax authority proving you live there.
 India requires this to give you treaty rates.
 Without it, default (higher) rates apply.

 A form you file on incometax.gov.in with your foreign tax details.
+Form 10F applies to FY 2025-26 and earlier (Section 90, Rule 21AB).
+Form 41 replaces it from FY 2026-27 under Section 159(8) and Rule 75 of the Income-tax Act 2025.
 Takes 5 minutes.
 Required alongside TRC for any DTAA claim.

 Your TDS receipt book.
-Shows every rupee deducted from your income — who deducted it, when, how much.
+Shows every rupee deducted from your income, who deducted it, when, how much.
 Upload it on TrustNRI for instant analysis.

 Your annual tax filing with India.
 As an NRI, filing an ITR is the only way to claim refunds on excess TDS.
 No filing = no refund.